- Syphilis is a sexually transmitted infection that is usually easy to treat.

-Syphilis can be treated if you are diagnosed early.
-If it is left untreated, it can cause long-term complications such as damage to the heart and brain, and can be fatal.
+Syphilis is curable.
+It is better to receive treatment early on.
+If left untreated, it can cause long-term irreversible complications such as damage to the heart and brain.
+It can even be fatal.

 If you have both syphilis and HIV, syphilis may progress much faster than it does in HIV-negative people.
-It can also be harder to treat for people with HIV, especially if you have a low CD4 cell count, so it is particularly important that it is treated early.
+It can also be harder to treat for people with HIV, especially if you are not taking HIV treatment and have a low CD4 cell count, so it is particularly important that it is treated early.

 It can also be passed on by sharing injecting equipment with someone who has the infection.
-Pregnant women can pass syphilis on to their baby in the womb, which can cause serious health problems for the child.
-In the UK, women are tested for syphilis during pregnancy.
+Syphilis can also be passed to a baby during pregnancy and delivery, which can cause serious health problems for the child.
+In the UK, syphilis is tested for during pregnancy.
 You can contract syphilis from infected blood during a transfusion, although this is now very rare in the UK as all blood is tested before use.

 Syphilis is not transmitted through contact with household objects or by sharing clothes, towels or bathrooms.

 Using a condom for oral, anal, or vaginal sex offers some protection from infection with syphilis, or from passing on the infection to somebody else.
 Protection is not complete because sores and rashes aren't always in the area protected by condoms.
 People who are sexually active are advised to have regular sexual health check-ups.
 Routine sexual health check-ups include a blood test for syphilis.
-It's also a good idea to mention to the doctor or nurse any unusual rashes or sores.
+It's also a good idea to mention any unusual rashes or sores to the doctor or nurse.

-Many people have no symptoms of syphilis in the early (primary) stage of infection.
+Many people have no symptoms in the early (primary) stage of infection.
 However, you are still infectious even if you have no symptoms.

-In the early stage of disease, you may not notice symptoms.
-Syphilis can progress more quickly and severely in people with HIV, and you may have more serious symptoms in the early stage.
+Syphilis can progress more quickly and severely in people with HIV who are not on treatment, and you may have more serious symptoms in the early stage.

-Shortly after becoming infected with syphilis (primary syphilis) a small sore, spot or ulcer (called a chancre) may appear at the site of infection – usually the anus, mouth, penis or vagina.
-The sore does not hurt and usually heals quite quickly.
+Shortly after becoming infected with syphilis (primary syphilis), a small sore, spot or ulcer (called a chancre) may appear at the site of infection – usually the anus, mouth, penis or vagina.
+The sore does not hurt and usually heals over three to eight weeks.
+Sometimes sores in the vagina and anus are missed because they cannot be seen.
 Some people have swollen glands during this time.

 If your syphilis infection is not treated, you usually develop ‘tertiary’ syphilis after years of infection.
 About a third of people with tertiary syphilis develop serious symptoms at this stage.
 What they are depends on where in the body the infection spreads.
 It can cause damage to the heart, bones, eyes, brain, nerves, skin and blood vessels, and can cause health problems such as heart disease, stroke, dementia, paralysis, blindness and deafness.
 People with a very low CD4 cell count may be at higher risk of damage to the brain (neurosyphilis).
 If left untreated at this stage, syphilis can cause death.